nais/doc/docs/workloads/application/how-to/expose.md

     - https://<MY-SUBDOMAIN>.<ENVIRONMENT-DOMAIN>
 ```

+!!! warning "Subdomain restrictions"

+    Subdomains must only contain lowercase letters, numbers, and hyphens.
+    They may not start or end with a hyphen.

+    Only one level of subdomains is allowed, e.g.:

+    - `<MY-SUBDOMAIN>.<ENVIRONMENT-DOMAIN>` is allowed
+    - `<MY-SUBSUBDOMAIN>.<MY-SUBDOMAIN>.<ENVIRONMENT-DOMAIN>` is not allowed

 ## Optional: Specify path for ingress

 An ingress may include a path to expose a subset of your application: